A Brief History of Dice

 Dice have become synonymous with gambling games, and anyone who has ever played Craps or Sic Bo will tell you just how exciting it is watching the roll of them, and waiting to see if you’re a winner.
 But dice are not a new invention, and just like games of Craps and Sic Bo have a rich and illustrious history, so too do these 6 sided, numbered cubes.

 People all over the world have been playing dice games for centuries and the vey first dice ever to appear were made of sheep bones; or knuckles to be exact.
 These dice had 4 flat sides and legend goes that if a player managed to land on the right one, they’d be a winner.
 The throwing of knucklebones has been going on since at least 5000 BC, and the first known instance of this was in Sumer.
-But that’s not to say that dice weren’t around in one-way or another, even before then, and much like online betting, these little items have undergone several successful metamorphosis.
+But that’s not to say that dice weren’t around in one-way or another, even before then, and much like legal sports betting, these little items have undergone several successful metamorphosis.

 A Dice Evolution

 The earliest dice ever found were in Iran and Iraq, and both stemmed from around 3000 BC.
 After many years of 4 flat sided dice being in use, someone decided that it was time to cut off the rounded edges of knucklebones and create 6 sided dice; the same number of sides as the standard dice in use today.